Compressed XML Sitemaps: sitemap.xml vs sitemap.xml.gz

 Solving Problems with Compressed XML Sitemaps

-If you try download your own sitemap files, most webbrowser will correctly prompt for you to download
+If you try to download your own sitemap files, e.g. example.xml.gz, most web browsers will correctly prompt you to download

 However, if your webserver is not sending correct MIME headers for .gz files,